hartmanbfl/transcript-translate-server/README.md

 -  Copy env.example to .env.
 The next steps will explain how to fill in this file.

 ### Firebase Setup
+Firebase is used for the authentication of the control page of the web application.
 1. Create a new Firebase project with default settings
 2. Open Build->Authentication and click on the Get started button
 3. Choose Sign-in provider Email/Password (other could be used here if desired)